illabo/nasbot/README.md

 # NASBOT

-This bot is built to download with aria2 links sent to bot's Telegram chat.
-It tells apart TV-Sows, movies and other downloads.
+This bot is built to download links sent to bot's Telegram chat with aria2.
+It tells apart TV-shows, movies and other downloads.
 It accepts links or .torrent files as input.
-Also you can choose the download directory by sending "/special" with download link and derictory of choice.
+Also you can choose the download directory by sending "/special" with download link and directory of choice.

 ### Following modules are bot's dependencies:
 * thread